 Edit and improve – but know when to stop.

-Enter an original piece for the chance to win your very own Kawai piano worth £3,750, plus the opportunity to have your winning score featured inside a future issue of Pianist.
+Enter an original solo piano composition into the Pianist 2022 Composing Competition for the chance to win a Kawai piano worth £1,350!
+Should you win, your score will be featured both inside a future issue of Pianist, AND it will be recorded for the covermount album that comes with each issue.
 Find out more here.